MiladZarour/MiladZarour/README.md

 👋 Hi, I'm Milad Zarour!

 I'm a 30-year-old software developer who's passionate about creating and innovating.
-Originally hailing from Homs, Syria, I currently reside in Gothenburg, Sweden but have my sights set on new horizons in Dubai.
+Originally hailing from Homs, Syria, I currently reside in Gothenburg, Sweden

 🧩 My Journey:
 My love for coding has shaped my career path.
 From working with the esp32 chip to developing web applications, I constantly explore new projects.
 You can catch glimpses of my creativity on my YouTube channel and even hear me playing the keyboard!